ShakyaAbi/GEI/README.md

 - Check database connection and run migrations
 - Use `npm run dev:server` for backend debugging
 - Use Nginx or Caddy for production reverse proxy
+- For Docker-specific and advanced troubleshooting, see `DEPLOYMENT_GUIDE.md`

 ## Contributing